UtrechtUniversity/ia-webscraping/README.md

 - upload the zip file to the s3 bucket

 First update the build script
-- lines 26 and 27: substitute `iascraping` for your own AWS bucket name (see [Prerequisites](#prerequisites)).
-The name of the zip files containing the lambda code matters!
-In 'build.sh' 2 zip files, 'lambda-cdx.zip' and 'lambda-scrape.zip', are created.
-You need the prefix 'lambda' in the [Update Terraform](#update_terraform) step as the [YOUR_LAMBDA_NAME].
+- lines 20 and 21: substitute `iascraping` for your own AWS bucket name (see [Prerequisites](#prerequisites)).
+The name of the zip files containing the lambda code matters.
+Lambda references the code on S3 when it sets up the function.
+- lines 26 and 27: substitute `iascraping` for your own AWS bucket name.
+Substitute the prefix `lambda` for [YOUR_LAMBDA_NAME] which is listed in the [variables file](#update_terraform).

 Then run the build script
 ```